ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 servers you will unfortunately not get away with not specifying a session ticket key file and a dirty hack that reloads the service configuration at midnight.

-The key advantage of using session tickets over session IDs is that multiple web servers "only" have to share one or more session ticket keys but not a whole session cache.
+Sharing a session cache between multiple machines using memcached is possible but using session tickets you "only" have to share one or more session ticket keys, not the whole cache.
+Clients would take care of storing and discarding tickets for you.

 [Twitter wrote a great post](https://blog.twitter.com/2013/forward-secrecy-at-twitter) about how they manage multiple web frontends and distribute session ticket keys